Wichita gun store owner says ammunition in high demand

 He reports selling even common guns to people across the country because customers can’t get their guns and ammunition locally.

-Romero estimates 50 percent of his customers coming in to his store on West Street are first time gun buyers.
+Romero estimates 50 percent of his customers coming to his store on West Street are first-time gun buyers.
 He is using the increased foot traffic to educate others about gun safety.